speters/rs109m/README.md

 Using the software on a Windows VM, I was able to produce some [logs](logs/) to get knowledge of the serial protocol.

+"Production mode" seems to do nothing more than incrementing MMSI number on subsequent writes.

 ## Configuration protocol

 See [logs dir](logs/) for data I obtained while doing tiny configuration changes.